retentioneering/retentioneering-tools/docs/source/clustering.rst

 Function rete.cluster_event_dist() helps to quickly understand at a high level behavior pattern within a given cluster by comparing the distribution of top_n events within selected cluster vs all dataset or with another cluster.
 Let's see an example.
-Suppose we would like to explore cluster 2, which has low convertion rate to 'payment_done' event.
+Suppose we would like to explore cluster 2, which has low conversion rate to 'payment_done' event.

 .. code:: ipython3